Project Overview

 How will you prevent dust from affecting nearby farms and communities?

 GCM’s project has been redesigned to minimise dust at its source.
-We understand that people are concerned, especially when it comes to air quality, dust, and the long-term health of their families and rescoping to a smaller project is one of the best ways to reduce environmental impacts, particularly in relation to dust.
+GCM also determined that rescoping to a smaller project is one of the best ways to reduce environmental impacts, particularly in relation to dust.
+Key changes include:

-- Increased the buffer zone to significantly reduce the likelihood of any residual dust reaching Lindenow Valley.
+- more than doubling the distance between mining and the Mitchell River and introducing a a 1.5km ‘buffer’ or mining exclusion zone to significantly reduce the likelihood of any residual dust reaching Lindenow Valley

-- Reducing the size of the mining voids and filling them within 12 months, with land rehabilitation beginning immediately after filling.
+- Reducing the size of the mining voids and filling them faster than previously proposed

-- Introducing a new method of mining called ‘in pit dozer push’ that will reduce dust generated from overburden removal and from on-surface trucks.
+- An ‘in pit dozer push’ methodology that will reduce dust generated from overburden removal, moving overburden and from on-surface trucks movements – these are the largest contributors to dust on any mineral sands project

 We are also reducing the risk of airborne dust travelling as a result of wind by: